 For some people, it doesn't seem to matter if there is over 90% non-compliance.

-Any argument I can make as to why non-compliance high is not demonstrable of a speed limits being set too low, no matter how well it's articulated it can be dismissed simply because anyone not complying is doing something illegal therefore they're in the wrong.
+Any argument I can make as to why non-compliance high is not demonstrable of a speed limits being set too low, no matter how well it's articulated it can be dismissed simply because anyone not complying is

 If there's 90% non-compliance, then 90% of drivers are wrong, therefore they're the only ones to blame.